yblir/vllm-learn/docs/source/contributing/model/multimodal.md

   More conveniently, you can simply pass `**kwargs` to the {meth}`~torch.nn.Module.forward` method and retrieve the keyword parameters for multimodal inputs from it.

-- Implement {meth}`~vllm2.model_executor.models.interfaces.SupportsMultiModal.get_multimodal_embeddings` that returns the embeddings from running the multimodal inputs through the multimodal tokenizer of the model.
+- Implement {meth}`~vllm.model_executor.models.interfaces.SupportsMultiModal.get_multimodal_embeddings` that returns the embeddings from running the multimodal inputs through the multimodal tokenizer of the model.
 Below we provide a boilerplate of a typical implementation pattern, but feel free to adjust it to your own needs.

     ```python
     class YourModelForImage2Seq(nn.Module):